1. Make a sorter with ping pong balls and a yogurt container.

 10. Feed an animal with pom poms.

 It’s good to use different sensory materials for sorting purposes so kids can learn to handle different types of objects.
-PomPoms are great for sorting because besides practicing pincer grip, a child also has to push it through the opening in a sorter.
+PomPoms are great for sorting because besides practicing pincer grip, a child also has to push them through the opening in a sorter.
 We made a sorter with a tissue box, but any container can be used as long as you cut an opening about the size of the pom poms.

 11. Make a cardboard house.

 Boxes are very valuable when you have a toddler around.
 Convert it into a house by cutting out windows and a door.
 You can read a detailed description about 6 ways how we play in a cardboard house here.

 I just can’t recommend enough this book.
 I saw it at a friend’s house and Scarlett would not stop playing with it so I had to get one of our own.
 Each page of the book has raised buttons that pop when you press them.
 It’s such a fun way for kids to practice fine motor skills.
 We also count how many buttons she pops on every page.
 I just wish I found out earlier about this book because it’s one of a few things that keeps her attention and gives me a little break.

 13. Ice pops sensory play.

 This is a great activity for educating young senses.
 It can introduce toddlers to a concept of cold/frozen, they can learn about colors, length, shape.
 This can be a great vocabulary lesson if you talk about these qualities of ice pops.
 As children learn to connect words with objects, the world takes on a new meaning for them.

 14. Scotch tape toys for a toddler to take off.

 This activity is great for practicing pincer grip and fine motor skills.
 Tape a few toys to a table or a tray and have your toddler take them off.